Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: An Interpretable Framework for Orchestrating Multi-Expert Systems

 \paragraph{Probing Sequencing Decisions.} To understand ordering dynamics, \texttt{INFORM} isolates the marginal selection distribution $\mathbf{s}(x)$.
 As the initial expert conditions the intermediate representation for the entire chain, we analyze the entropy of $\mathbf{s}(x)$ to detect the emergence of initializers from the expert pool. \texttt{INFORM} disentangles whether an expert is preferred because it is globally competent or because it is actually necessary in the given context.

-\paragraph{Causal Attribution via Gradient Sensitivity.} \texttt{INFORM} decouples \textit{observed usage} from \textit{causal necessity}.
+\paragraph{Functional Attribution via Gradient Sensitivity.} \texttt{INFORM} decouples \textit{observed usage} from \textit{functional necessity}.
 We compute \textit{Intrinsic Expert Importance} by backpropagating the selection decisions to the expert representations.
 We calculate the gradient norm of the log-probability of the selected expert with respect to the representation $h_i$:

 Gradients are computed with respect to the selection logits for the selected expert at each step and averaged across steps and inputs.
 This gradient-based attribution measures the degree to which the semantic content of an expert influences the orchestrator's decision.
 It differentiates between experts selected due to content dependence and those selected using heuristics.
 By comparing \textit{Relational Importance} with \textit{Intrinsic Importance}, we identify alignment gaps where the orchestrator directs to specialists upon whom it does not fundamentally depend, indicating inefficiency or model hallucination.